hewes/unite-gtags/README.md

 ## Prerequisite

-GNU GLOBAL (5.7 or later) must be installed your system and the executable binary on your PATH.
+GNU GLOBAL (5.7 or later) must be installed your system and the executable binary *global* on your PATH.

 ## Usage

+The sub commands with which this source provide below:

+- Unite gtags/context
+- Unite gtags/ref
+- Unite gtags/def
+- Unite gtags/grep
+- Unite gtags/completion

 ### List context result
-Show the references or definitions of a word. execute Unite command with "gtags/context" as a source parameter.
+Show the references or definitions of a word.
+Execute Unite command with "gtags/context" as a source parameter.
+It executes 'global --from-here' with expand('\<cword\>')'.

     :Unite gtags/context

-it executes 'global --from-here' with <cword>. when a cursor is on a definition, list references. otherwise list definitions.
+If cursor is on a definition, the result may be references of it, otherwise may be definitions.
+Arguments of this command has no work, the command ignores it.

 ### List references
-Show the references of a word. execute Unite command with "gtags/ref" as a source parameter.
+Show references of a word.

+Execute Unite command with "gtags/ref" as a source parameter.
+It executes 'global -rs' with a pattern which is spcecified as first argument.

+    :Unite gtags/ref:<pattern>

+When exeucte Unite with no arguments, expand('\<cword\>') is used as pattern.

     :Unite gtags/ref

-it executes 'global -rs' with a pattern. when exeucte Unite with no arguments, the pattern is <cword>, otherwise the pattern is the first argument.

 ### List definitions
-Show the definitions of a word. execute Unite command with "gtags/def" as a source parameter.
+Show definitions of a word.

+Execute Unite command with "gtags/def" as a source parameter.
+It executes 'global -d' with a pattern which is specified as first argument.

+    :Unite gtags/def:<pattern>

+When exeucte Unite with no arguments, the pattern is expand('\<cword\>'),

     :Unite gtags/def

-it executes 'global -d' with a pattern. when exeucte Unite with no arguments, the pattern is <cword>, otherwise the pattern is the first argument.

 ### List grep result
-Show the grep result of a word. execute Unite command with "gtags/gtags" as a source parameter.
+Show the grep result of a word.

+Execute Unite command with "gtags/grep" as a source parameter.
-  :Unite gtags/gtags

-it executes 'global -g' with a pattern. when exeucte Unite with no arguments, input pattern after execute command, otherwise the pattern is the first argument.
+It executes 'global -g' with a pattern which is specified as first argument.

+    :Unite gtags/grep:<pattern>

+When exeucte Unite with no arguments, input pattern on prompt.

+    :Unite gtags/grep

 ### List all tokens
 Show all tokens on GTAGS
-execute Unite command with "gtags/completion" as a source parameter.
+Execute Unite command with "gtags/completion" as a source parameter.
+It executes 'global -c' and show results.

     :Unite gtags/completion

-it executes 'global -c' and show results.

-default action on the result is 'list_definitions'.
+Default action on the result is 'list_definitions'.
 'list_references' is also available.